Ameen-Alam/CNC-Docker/README.md

 ----------------------------------------------------

-If you are working from a freshly installed Docker host it will have no images and will look like the output above.
 Getting images onto your Docker host is called “pulling”.
-If you are following along with Linux, pull the ameenalam/static-web:latest.
+If you are following along with Linux, pull the ameenalam/nodeapp:latest.

 $ docker image pull ameenalam/nodeapp:latest